Jim Mutscheller: Professional football

 Mutscheller was drafted by the NFL's New York Yanks in the 12th round of the January 1952 NFL draft (134th overall).
 They selected future Hall of Fame defensive end Gino Marchetti in the second round.
 Mutscheller never played for the Yanks both because he was in the Marines in 1952, and the Yanks ceased to exist as an NFL team before the 1952 season began.

 In 1952, the newly formed Dallas Texans purchased the defunct Yanks from the NFL.
 The Texans played one year in the NFL (1952), without Mutscheller, before also failing financially.
 At the urging of NFL Commissioner Bert Bell, Carroll Rosenbloom purchased the Texans and established the team as the Baltimore Colts in 1953.
 Among the Texans players moving to Baltimore were future Hall of Fame defensive linemen Gino Marchetti and Art Donovan, and running back Buddy Young, who would go on to become the NFL's first African American executive.

-Mutscheller signed with the Texans in June 1952, but did not play for them in 1952 as he was in the Marines.
+Mutscheller signed with the Texans in June, 1952 but did not play for them in 1952 as he was in the Marines.
 He was on the Texans' reserve list when Rosenbloom purchased the Texan assets.
 Mutscheller signed on to play for the Colts in February 1954, for $5,000 a year; joining the team after his military service ended at the beginning of August 1954.
 Future Hall of Fame Colts head coach Weeb Ewbank intended to use Mutscheller as a receiver.

-At the end of training camp in 1954, Ewbank was considering cutting Mutscheller from the team, but first asked his veteran players to rate Mutscheller.
-Both Donovan and Marchetti supported keeping Mutscheller with the Colts, Marchetti saying "'He was too valuable to let go'".
-Mutscheller joined the Colts in 1954 and played his entire career in Baltimore (1954-61), missing only one game during his eight year career.
-He was the Colts starting tight end, playing on the right side of the line, for seven seasons (1955-61).
+At the end of training camp in 1954, Ewbank was considering cutting Mutscheller from the team but not before he asked the veteran players about him.
+Donovan and Marchetti supported keeping Mutscheller with the Colts, Marchetti saying "'He was too valuable to let go'".
+Mutscheller joined the Colts in 1954 and played his entire career in Baltimore (1954–61), missing only one game during his eight year career.
+He was the Colts starting tight end, playing on the right side of the line, for seven seasons (1955–61).